raphamontenegro/timebox-stories/README.md

 # MVP
 As a user I want to sign up so that I open an account.

+As a user I want to sign up and log in with Pocket.

 As a user I want to log in so that I can access my account.

 As a user I want to connect with Pocket so that I can access my selected files.